User Manual

 • Example: “Integer”

-• Description (Optional): Text field where the user can enter a description of the attribute.
+• Description (Optional): Text field where the user can enter a description about the attribute.

 • Symbol Picker > Form Component > Text Input

-• Example: “Specifies the reference number of the person”
+• Example: “Specifies the number of references for the person”

 • CategoryId (Optional): The category ID to which the attribute belongs can be a fixed value or the user can make a selection.